 Pronouncing crepes like the French way can be tricky, but the best approximation is “krep”, though try to make a guttural “r”.
 The final “e” is silent end the first “e” is the same as in “best”.

-The ingredients you need to make these crepes are:
+The ingredients you need to make these egg-free crepes are:

-Making crepes is relatively easy.
+Making eggless crepes is relatively easy.
 First, blend all the ingredients together – using a blender makes this a breeze.
-Then the keys to making perfect crepes are a hot pan and an even spread of the batter.
+Then the two keys to making perfect crepes are a hot crepe pan and an even spread of the crepe batter.

 If you are adventurous, you can then try to flip the crepe without touching it.
-Once the first side is crispy and doesn’t stick to the pan anymore, hold the panhandle firmly and a quick but strong movement of the wrist should throw the crepe in the air with enough rotational momentum to make it land on its other side.
+Once the first side is crispy, lightly brown, and does not stick to the pan anymore, hold the panhandle firmly.
+Then with a quick but strong movement of the wrist, throw the crepe in the air.
+You need enough rotational momentum to make it land on its other side.

-Traditional crepes aren’t gluten-free.
-This recipe uses spelt flour, it’s not gluten-free either.
-However, if you are after a gluten-free option, I recommend you try my vegan gluten free crepe recipe.
-It’s made with buckwheat flour, a nutrient-dense flour that has no gluten.
-Buckwheat flour crepes are often preferred with savory fillings but it’s a also delicious with sweet jam, nut butters and maple syrup.
+It is made with buckwheat flour, a nutrient-dense flour that has no gluten.
+Buckwheat flour crepes are often preferred with savory fillings but it is also delicious with sweet jam, any nut butter, and maple syrup.